BennyHallett/obelisk/README.md

       </a>
     </div>

+## Themes

+Since Obelisk v1.0.0, you are now able to customize your site with various themes.
+These themes are stored in the `/themes/` directory, each in their own individual directory.

+After the init task is run, you will have access to the default theme, in:

+    /themes/default/

+You can have multiple themes under the `themes` directory.
+The theme which is used at build time is determined by the `theme` setting in `./site.yml`

+    ---
+    ...
+    theme: default
+    ...

 ## The asset "pipeline"

 The asset "pipeline" is extremely simple at this stage.
-Anything under your `/assets` directory is copied to `/build/assets` when the `mix obelisk build` task is run.
+Anything under your `/themes/$THEME/assets` directory is copied to `/build/assets` when the `mix obelisk build` task is run.

 ## Layouts

-Everything under the `/layout` directory is used to build up your site, and the Elixir template languate Eex is used.
+Everything under the `/themes/$THEME/layout` directory is used to build up your site, and the Elixir template languate Eex is used.

 `post.eex` is the template which wraps blog post content.
 The `@content` variable is used within this template to specify the location that the converted markdown content is injected.